awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 | db\.t2\.small | Yes | Yes | Yes | Deprecated | Yes |
 | db\.t2\.micro | Yes | Yes | Yes | Deprecated | Yes |

-## Changing Your DB Instance Class<a name="Concepts.DBInstanceClass.Changing"></a>
+## Changing your DB instance class<a name="Concepts.DBInstanceClass.Changing"></a>

 You can change the CPU and memory available to a DB instance by changing its DB instance class\.
-To change the DB instance class, modify your DB instance by following the instructions in [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+To change the DB instance class, modify your DB instance by following the instructions in [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 Some instance classes require that your DB instance is in a VPC\.
 If your current DB instance isn't in a VPC, and you want to use an instance class that requires one, first move your DB instance into a VPC\.
-For more information, see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.
+For more information, see [Moving a DB instance not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.

-## Configuring the Processor for a DB Instance Class<a name="USER_ConfigureProcessor"></a>
+## Configuring the processor for a DB instance class<a name="USER_ConfigureProcessor"></a>

 Amazon RDS DB instance classes support Intel Hyper\-Threading Technology, which enables multiple threads to run concurrently on a single Intel Xeon CPU core\.
 Each thread is represented as a virtual CPU \(vCPU\) on the DB instance\.
 A DB instance has a default number of CPU cores, which varies according to DB instance type\.
 For example, a db\.m4\.xlarge DB instance type has two CPU cores and two threads per core by default—four vCPUs in total\.